Grabenstrasse 18

 Lilo Guggenheim

 Lilo tells of their shared adventures as children in her book ‘This Also Will Pass’.
 They were soul mates, and even during their school days, when Kurt attended the Real gymnasium, today the Freihof High School for boys, the two friends and their families still remained close.
 Lilo and her parents moved to Stuttgart in 1937, but the contact with the Oppenheimer family was not interrupted.
 At that time Kurt wanted to obtain his intermediate high school certificate, even though anti-Semitic harassment was making life an ordeal for “Oppel”, as he was known in his class.
-He was of short stature and therefore did not excel in physical education classes.
+He was at that time of short stature and therefore did not excel in physical education classes.
 His only other Jewish classmate, Rolf Heimann, also had to endure ridicule since he ‘only’ possessed talent in music, not in sports.

 On March 8, 1939 Kurt was able to flee to England, five months before his friend Lilo, who got a position as a domestic servant on the Isle of Wight.
 Both Kurt and Lilo searched for someone they might know in the foreign land.
 Kurt found support from his oldest brother Lothar who had already immigrated to England in May 1937.